-If you miss the tuna fish sandwiches you grew up with, this Vegan Tuna Salad made with chickpeas is for you.
-It's easy to prepare in just 10 minutes.
+If you miss the tuna fish sandwiches you grew up with, this vegan tuna salad made with chickpeas is for you.
+It's easy to prepare in about 10 minutes.
 Enjoy it on your favorite bread, add a scoop to green salads, or simply eat it as is.

 💌 Save For Later!